Getting started¶

 from bofire.data_models.constraints.api import NChooseKConstraint

-# Only 2 or 3 out of 3 parameters can be greater than zero
+# Only 1 or 2 out of 3 compounds can be present (have non-zero concentration)

 constr5 = NChooseKConstraint(